The Raid (1991 film): Plot

 During the early years of the Republic of China, Qing emperor Puyi was controlled by the Japanese and he established the Manchurian government in the north with Japanese Commander Mesa and Yoshiko Kawashima.

 Uncle Choi was once a soldier.
 Having studied medicine, he was entrusted one day by indigenous jungle people to save someone.
 On the thrilling road, he finds a group of soldiers who are victims of poison gas.
 Uncle Choi tries hard to save the colonel, but he dies.
 In the colonel's dying breath, he gives the task of resisting the enemy to Lieutenant Mang Tai-hoi.
 Uncle Choi had wanted to serve the country wholeheartedly, but was refused.

-Later, Uncle Choi sneaks into the palace, posing as the cook, and re-meets Mang.
+Later, Uncle Choi sneaks into the palace, posing as the cook, and meets Mang.
 Their mission is to find the "Cheung-kong #1" Tina.
 There, they raid the poison gas base map, but their actions were discovered by Mesa and Kawashima, so Uncle Choi, Tina and other people flee, and on the way Uncle Choi rescues his adopted daughter Nancy.

 Uncle Choi and the gang prepare a large-scale attack on the poison gas base, after numerous fierce battles, they conquer in the end.